rgbqcd/chess-coach/README.md

 the move codec (knight ambiguity, pawn-capture ambiguity, promotion, castling, en passant), and the full game loop (fool's mate, disambiguation exchange, cancel/replay, promotion query, activity log).

+## License

+[MIT](LICENSE) — do whatever you like with it.
+If you build something even more cursed on top of this, the author would genuinely love to hear about it.